jorisvink/sanctum/docs/crypto.md

 The shared secret is a 256-bit symmetrical key shared between two peers that wish to communicate with each other.

-It is used in a few different ways depending on what is happening or how sanctum is configured.

-The SS is used to provide confidentiality and integrity for key offers and to provide additional strength to the session key derivation if asymmetry is enabled (the default).
+The SS is used to provide confidentiality and integrity for key offers and to provide additional strength to the session key derivation.

 The SS is not used directly, but instead two derivations are taken, one for each specific purpose: